Dudedmn/EASy68K-Disassembler/README.md

 # Week 3
 - [X] Finish EA addressing modes for all basic supported EA modes
 - Big overhaul in terms of tasks
 # Week 4
 ALL
-- [X ] Flowcharting structuring, WIP
 - [X] Things to avoid for Disassembler Project
 - [X] Pass whole Disassembler as a test case, WIP
 IO
-- [X ] Documentation for Disassembler
+- [X] Documentation for Disassembler
 - [x] Passing instruction to OP
 - [x] Printing overall instruction
 - [X] Test demo program for all supported commands